 Feature Extraction with t-SNE

 t-SNE stands for t-distributed Stochastic Neighbor Embedding.
-It is a non-linear technique and is preferred for visualizing high-dimensional data.
+It is a non-linear technique preferred for visualizing high-dimensional data.
 This method aims to preserve the relationship between data points while reducing the feature space.

-First, each data point in the dataset is represented by a feature vector.
+First, we represent each point in the dataset by a feature vector.
 Next, t-SNE calculates 2 probability distributions for each pair of data points:

 The algorithm then Minimizes the difference between the two distributions, using a cost function.
 Mapping to lower dimensions: Finally, it maps the data points to the lower-dimensional space while preserving the local relationships.